 Princeton Courses is the most popular student-created tool for exploring Princeton University's course listings; aroung 45% of Princeton students use the website to plan their courses.

 Princeton Courses was originally built by a group of students as their final project for COS 333: Advanced Programming Techniques taught by Brian Kernighan in Spring 2017.
-The website has since joined TigerApps and is now maintained by the Undergraduate Student Government.
 The source code for the website is available on GitHub.

 G'day!
 I'm from Australia.
 I like to wear colourful T-shirts and spell colourful with a 'u'.